 All our gearbox repairs come with a full 12-month warranty, giving you peace of mind that your gearbox will be in great working order for at least 12 months.

-So don’t delay get in touch with YB Components today and help limit that machinery ‘chatter’!
+So don’t delay get in touch with YB Components today and help limiting machinery vibration or ‘chatter’!